Locations

 Here are some post-deal tips:

-- Document the New License Structure: Make sure all the paperwork from your negotiations is well-organized and saved.
-This includes novation agreements, contract amendments, new license keys, updated user schedules, etc. For example, if Company B’s licenses were officially transferred to Company A, keep that novation letter on file.
+• Document the New License Structure: Ensure that all paperwork from your negotiations is well-organized and stored securely.
+This includes novation agreements, contract amendments, new license keys, updated user schedules, and other related documents.
+For example, if Company B’s licenses were officially transferred to Company A, keep that novation letter on file.
 If SAP gave a written nod for 6 months of shared use, save that email or addendum.
-Having clear documentation will avoid confusion later about what was agreed.
+Having clear documentation will prevent confusion later about what was agreed upon.
 It’s wise to create a summary sheet of “who now owns what licenses under which contract,” especially if multiple contracts were consolidated.

-- Deploy Strong Internal Controls: With multiple systems or a newly combined user base, it’s crucial to implement governance to prevent accidental misuse.
-For instance, if you intend to run two ERPs until fully integrating, set up a process: any user who needs access to both systems must be licensed on both and tracked.
+• Deploy Strong Internal Controls: With multiple systems or a newly combined user base, it’s crucial to implement governance to prevent accidental misuse.
+For instance, if you intend to run two ERPs until they are fully integrated, set up a process: any user who needs access to both systems must be licensed on both and tracked accordingly.
 Don’t allow ad-hoc account sharing or “I’ll just give you access to my system” favors between teams.
-Make it part of your IT access management that the license management team approves post-merger, cross-system access.
+Ensure that the license management team approves post-merger, cross-system access as part of your IT access management.
 Also, if a spin-off happens, ensure that as of the cut-off date, the spin-off’s user accounts in your system are deactivated and no new ones are created.
 In short, enforce the boundaries agreed upon in the licensing plan.
-This may involve updating your SAM tools or scripts to regularly audit user lists and cross-check with HR org charts (to see if any user from Company B is still active in Company A’s system beyond the allowed period, for example).
+This may involve updating your SAM tools or scripts to regularly audit user lists and cross-check them with HR organization charts (to determine if any users from Company B are still active in Company A’s system beyond the allowed period, for example).

-- Monitor Usage and Stay Audit-Ready: After an M&A, SAP may be more inclined to audit you (since they know changes happened).
-Be prepared by monitoring your usage closely.
-If you consolidated contracts, get familiar with any new metrics (e.g., if you moved to an S/4HANA contract with digital access documents counting, keep an eye on that).
+• Monitor Usage and Stay Audit-Ready: After an M&A, SAP may be more likely to audit you (since they are aware of the changes that have occurred).
+Be prepared by closely monitoring your usage.
+If you consolidate contracts, familiarize yourself with any new metrics (e.g., if you transition to an S/4HANA contract with digital access documents being counted, keep an eye on that).
 Do periodic internal audits – maybe 6 months post-merger – to ensure no unintended overuse.
-Maintain logs if you are transitioning: e.g., track which IDs from old Company B accessed A’s system and ensure they were counted properly, etc. This level of record-keeping can defend you in case of an audit dispute.
-It shows you were diligent in only allowing what was agreed.
+Maintain logs during transitions: e.g., track which IDs from old Company B accessed A’s system and ensure they were properly counted, etc. This level of record-keeping can protect you in the event of an audit dispute.
+It shows that you were diligent in only allowing what was agreed upon.

-- Address Any Data Access Needs with Ex-Entities: In a divestiture, often months after separation, the new company might realize it needs historical data from the old SAP system (for legal or reporting reasons).
+• Address Any Data Access Needs with Ex-Entities: In a divestiture, often months after separation, the new company might realize it needs historical data from the old SAP system (for legal or reporting reasons).
 Accessing that can be a violation if not covered.
-It’s best to provide the separated entity with an archive or extract of the data they’ll need, but if they genuinely need ongoing read-access to your system, consider setting up a limited arrangement (e.g., a read-only account for 3 months) and get SAP’s written okay for that specific scenario.
-Same for you accessing their new system if needed.
-Just because you were once one company doesn’t mean you can freely exchange SAP access later – treat it as third-party access and get permission.
+It’s best to provide the separated entity with an archive or extract of the data they’ll need.
+However, if they genuinely require ongoing read-access to your system, consider setting up a limited arrangement (e.g., a read-only account for 3 months) and obtain SAP’s written approval for that specific scenario.
+The same applies to you accessing their new system if needed.
+Just because you were once part of a single company doesn’t mean you can freely exchange SAP access later – treat it as third-party access and obtain permission.

-- Clean Up and Optimize User Licensing: Mergers are a good time to clean the user roster.
+• Clean Up and Optimize User Licensing: Mergers are an ideal opportunity to review and update the user roster.
 Eliminate duplicate user accounts, standardize license roles across the new organization, and ensure you’re not over-provisioning high-level licenses to people who don’t need them.
-For example, if each company had its license classification for users, harmonize those under one scheme in the new contract (maybe you negotiated that all Finance users are now “Professional Users” under S/4HANA).
+For example, if each company had its license classification for users, harmonize those under a single scheme in the new contract (perhaps you negotiated that all Finance users are now classified as “Professional Users” under S/4HANA).
 Retire accounts of employees who might have left during the upheaval.
 This not only keeps you compliant but can reveal spare licenses.

-- Maintenance Consolidation: If you end up with one unified maintenance contract, verify that the support fees are correctly adjusted.
-If you still, for some reason, have two maintenance streams (maybe you temporarily kept two contracts), plan to consolidate them at the next renewal to avoid paying two sets of minimum maintenance or duplicate support services.
-If one part of the company is now on a different support model (e.g., one was on SAP standard support, another on enterprise support), decide on one approach as we advance and align it.
+• Maintenance Consolidation: If you end up with a single unified maintenance contract, verify that the support fees are accurately adjusted.
+If you still have two maintenance streams (perhaps you temporarily kept two contracts), plan to consolidate them at the next renewal to avoid paying two sets of minimum maintenance or duplicate support services.
+If one part of the company is now on a different support model (e.g., one was on SAP standard support, while another is on enterprise support), we should decide on a single approach as we advance and align it.

-- Continued Communication: If you divest a business, keep open communication with the IT team for a while.
+• Continued Communication: If you divest a business, keep open communication with the IT team for a while.
 Sometimes, issues surface later (like “we found out a system feed still sends data to the old SAP system”).
 A cooperative relationship can help resolve these without SAP involvement (or with a joint approach to SAP if needed).
 Similarly, within a merged company, regularly communicate licensing dos and don’ts to project teams.
-For instance, if an IT team wants to integrate System A and B, they should loop in license management to ensure it doesn’t trigger indirect access fees unexpectedly.
+For instance, if an IT team wants to integrate System A and System B, they should loop in license management to ensure it doesn’t trigger unexpected indirect access fees.

-- Long-Term License Strategy: Use the post-M&A period to revisit your overall SAP strategy.
+• Long-Term License Strategy: Use the post-M&A period to revisit your overall SAP strategy.
 You’ve just been through a major change – is now the time to consider future changes?
-For example, if you consolidated and upgraded to S/4HANA as part of integration, plan how that sets the stage for the next 5-7 years.
-If you end up with more cloud subscriptions, consider establishing a center of excellence for cloud license management.
-If a spin-off left you with excess licenses, maybe you anticipate growth to reuse them, or maybe you’ll negotiate a termination at some point.
+For example, if you consolidate and upgrade to S/4HANA as part of the integration, plan how that sets the stage for the next 5-7 years.
+If you end up with more cloud subscriptions, consider establishing a center of excellence for managing cloud licenses.
+If a spin-off has left you with excess licenses, you may anticipate growth that’ll allow you to reuse them, or you may negotiate a termination at some point.
 Consider whether your current SAP footprint is optimal for your new business size and structure.
 Also, reflect on lessons learned – perhaps you’ll negotiate even better M&A clauses in your next SAP contract renewal or keep a closer watch on usage to avoid any compliance drift.

 Finally, document everything for posterity.
-M&A can involve personnel changes, too – people who negotiated the deal may move on.
+M&A can also involve personnel changes – people who negotiated the deal may move on.

 Those who inherit the SAP administration must understand what was done (e.g., “We have approval for X until December, then we must stop that usage”).
 A well-documented license transition plan becomes part of your IT governance.